-- 1. A student may receive the predicate 'cum laude' for the Bachelor's degree audit / Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results in terms of credits from the subjects, including the Bachelor's graduation project / not including the Master's thesis project must be at least 8.500; passes and exemptions will not be taken into consideration; the grades of the minor are not included in the average for the Cum Laude.
+- 1. A student may receive the predicate 'cum laude' for the Bachelor's degree audit / Master's degree audit if the Board of Examiners decides to grant this distinction and at least the following requirements have been met: - a. the weighted average of the results in terms of credits from the subjects, including the Bachelor's graduation project / not including the Master's thesis project must be at least 8.5; passes (V) and exemptions (VR) will not be taken into consideration; the grades of the minor are not included in the average for the 'cum laude' predicate.